alexandre-joliet/FEM-product-preview-card-component/README.md

 ### What I learned

-Usage of <picture> and its utility to set up multiple content depending of the size of the viewer.
+Usage of "picture" and its utility to set up multiple content depending of the size of the viewer.

 Learned a bit more about the size units we can use in CSS.